nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/playoff_series.rst.txt

 at a lot of playoff series statistics with just a few charts.

-First, let's look at the odds of coming back and winning a best-of-seven series versus series deficit since 1996 (note, 1st round series before 2003 -- which were 5-game series -- are ignored):
+First, let's look at the odds of coming back and winning a best-of-seven series versus series deficit since 1996 (note, 1st round series before 2003—which were 5-game series—are ignored):

 .. raw:: html